What are Eco Modulated Fees and what does it mean for Businesses and their Packaging?

 Recycled Flexible Plastics |

-PET Beverage Bottles | Soft drinks and water bottles. |
+PET Beverage Bottles | Soft drinks and water bottles |

-Other Plastic Berverage Bottles | Any other beverage bottles not made from PET such as HDPE milk or juice bottles. |
+Other Plastic Berverage Bottles | Any other beverage bottles not made from PET such as HDPE milk or juice bottles |

-Plastic Non Berverage Bottles | Bottles that are not beverages such as shampoo or detergent bottles. |
+Plastic Non Berverage Bottles | Bottles that are not beverages such as shampoo or detergent bottles |

-Recycled Composites (Main Material <95%) | Beverage cartons and other mixed materials that can be mechanically separated. |
+Recycled Composites (Main Material <95%) | Beverage cartons and other mixed materials that can be mechanically separated |

-Non Recycled Composites (Main Material <95%) | Mostly mixed material laminates such as foil pouches that cannot be mechanically separated. |
+Non Recycled Composites (Main Material <95%) | Mostly mixed material laminates such as foil pouches that cannot be mechanically separated |

 In addition this directive also requires information on the amount of sales packaging that is reused which must be collated and reported to the EU by the Environmental Protection Agency.
-Source: Packaging & Design for the Circular Economy.

 In 2020 the Irish Government transposed the new Packaging & Packaging Waste Directive into Irish Law.
 This legislation sets out new recycling targets for all packaging with 65% to be achieved by 2025 and 70% by 2030.
 Targets have also increased for individual packaging materials.
 One of the most challenging targets for Ireland will be to meet the plastic packaging recycling rates.

-Ireland's EU Recycling Rates Compared with Targets for 2025 and 2030
+Ireland's EU recycling rates compared with targets for 2025 & 2030

 Material |

-Ireland's 2018 Recycling rate |
+Ireland's 2022 Recycling rate |

 Packaging Directive recycling target by 2025 |